Summaries of how to take journeys by train or train + ferry from Denmark to Germany, Norway and Sweden

 Though there is also the option of taking the ferry direct to Norway, thanks to Danish rail links with the ferry ports.

-(1) Year round there are at least three IC (EC) trains per day which take this route Kobenhavn > Ringsted > Odense > Kolding > Padborg > Hamburg
+(1) Until April 30th 2026 five new trains per day will take this route Kobenhavn > Ringsted > Odense > Kolding > Padborg > Hamburg

-(3) Up to eight Danish IC trains per day travel between Fredericia and Flensburg and outside of that summer travel period, two of these trains commence their journeys at Aarhus
+(2) Up to eight Danish IC trains per day travel between Fredericia and Flensburg.

 Some of these trains have good connections in Flensburg with German Regio trains on to Hamburg.